Research and development facility

 The construction of Phase I will include four buildings with around three floors comprising research facilities, laboratories and other business development areas.

 A parking garage with a 10,000m² floor space will also be built in this phase.

 Contractors involved in the project

 In October 2016, Swedish construction company NCC was awarded a contract to provide construction services for the first phase of the innovation campus.

 Danish company Ramboll is serving as lead consultant for the project and is responsible for coordinating with Novozymes to ensure project progression.

 Danish architecture firm Vilhelm Lauritzen was contracted to act as the architect for the facility, while GHB Landscape is responsible for the landscaping design.

 Marketing commentary on Novozymes

-Headquartered in Denmark, Novozymes is one of the world’s leading biotechnology companies.
-Founded in 2000 by a demerger from Novo Nordisk, Novozymes is engaged in the supply of industrial enzymes and microorganisms for use in agriculture, animal health, industrial cleaning, and wastewater treatment.
+Based in Denmark, Novozymes is one of the world’s leading biotechnology companies.
+Founded in 2000 by a demerger from Novo Nordisk, Novozymes is engaged in the supply of industrial enzymes and microorganisms for use in agriculture, animal health, industrial cleaning and wastewater treatment.

-Novozymes achieved sales of DKK14bn ($2.06bn) in 2015 and holds a 48% market share in the industrial enzymes market.
-It has invested approximately 14% of its revenue on research every year, since its formation, resulting in the development of more than 100 innovative products.
+Novozymes achieved sales of kr14bn ($2.06bn) in 2015 and currently holds a 48% market share in the industrial enzymes market.
+It has invested around 14% of its revenue on research every year since its formation, contributing to the development of more than 100 novel products.